drumadrian/Amazon-S3-Bucket-Load-Test/README.md

-# TRUECar S3 Bucket Load Testing
+# AWS S3 Bucket Load Testing

 Purpose: Create and Put files into a single S3 bucket as fast as possible.